mouldybread/hlk_LD2401_esphome/README.md

 =======
 Introduction
 --
-A fork of Rihan9/LD2412 to add esphome support for the LD2401p module which thus far was unsupported.
+A fork of Rihan9/LD2412 to add esphome support for the Hi-Link LD2401P module which thus far was unsupported.
 This is a learning experience for me, I have no idea what I am doing.

 I have renamed everything accordingly and removed the option to set a 0.5m detection accuracy as this module does not support it.